Spenquatch/listen-cli/README.md

 - `LISTEN_SHERPA_DECODING` (`greedy_search`, `modified_beam_search`, …)
 - Endpoint tuning via `LISTEN_SHERPA_RULE1`, `RULE2`, `RULE3`

 For local engines we keep the microphone loop warm by default so the first words are never clipped.
 The hotkey simply decides when HUD updates and pastes occur.
-If you prefer the legacy push-to-talk behavior, set `LISTEN_LOCAL_HOTMIC=off`.
+Set `BACKGROUND_ALWAYS_LISTEN=off` if you need the legacy push-to-talk behavior.

 ### AssemblyAI realtime